South African Expats, spending all your hard earned money

-Buy and bring back things which are cheaper.
+Buy and bring back things back, which are cheaper.

-For example, the average person in Europe does not really earn a lot.
+Fact: The average person in Europe does not actually earn a lot.

-They pay a lot in taxes, insurances, etc.
+Don't forget, they pay a lot in charges, taxes, insurance, MOT, etc.

 Fact: The cost of living in Paris is 100% more than in Johannesburg.

 (www.expatistan.com, - The cost of living index, 2016.)

 Just like in South Africa, people in the supermarkets in Europe

 also buy the 'no name' products just to get by every month.